With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Iowa

-Iowa is quite small, and it has not recognized a tiny house as a residential dwelling yet.
+Iowa is relatively small and has not yet recognized a tiny house as a residential dwelling.
 Moreover, larger communities usually dislike tiny houses.

 -